KSE-Sociological-Center/ESS10_Ukraine/README.md

 ## Related publications
 Moskotina, R. (2026).
 Social changes in Ukraine and Europe: Evidence from the European Social Survey (rounds 6 and 10).
 Zenodo. https://doi.org/10.5281/zenodo.18015363 (*reproducible R code for building tables with variable distributions by ESS Rounds 6 and 10 is available in this repository; see the "Publications" folder*).
+Moskotina, R. (2026).
+Social changes in Ukraine and Europe: Evidence from the European Social Survey (rounds 10 and 11).
+Zenodo. https://doi.org/10.5281/zenodo.18595343 (*reproducible R code for building tables with variable distributions by ESS Rounds 10 and 11 is available in this repository; see the "Publications" folder*).